 Not long after I’d had breakfast, they started preparing grilled cheese toasties for lunch.
 I was enjoying hanging out, and the toasties were so good I had to stay for two.
 More hikers were beginning to arrive at this point so we had a real party going on.

 Finally, around 2 pm I decided it was time I had better leave.
 I packed up my stuff and farewelled all the trail angels and everyone at the magic.
 I stepped onto the trail, and instantly felt like I was in a totally different environment.
-Big, old trees were all over the mountainside, diverse vegetation below and even the rocks looked different.
+Big, old trees were all over the mountainside, with diverse vegetation below, even the rocks looked different.
 I really had entered the Sierra.

 Leave a comment